Algebraic stability of meromorphic maps descended from Thurston's pullback maps: Introduction

 In this regard, monomial maps are perhaps the best understood.
 A monomial map $g:(\C^*)^n\to(\C^*)^n$ is determined by an $n$-by-$n$ integer matrix $M_g$ of exponents.
-Work of Jonsson and Wulcan \cite{JonssonWulcan2011} for $k=1$ and Lin \cite{Lin2012} in general gives criteria on $M_g$ for the existence of a compactification on which $g$ is $k$-stable.
-When those criteria are satisfied, they give explicit description of toric compactifications on which the maps are $1$-stable (Jonsson-Wulcan)/algebraically stable (Lin).
-These works also lead to formulas for the dynamical degrees of monomial maps: the $k$-th dynamical degree of $g$ is the absolute value of the product of the $k$ largest eigenvalues of the integer matrix $M_g$, thus an algebraic integer of degree at most $\binom{n}{k}$.

-Given the difficulty in computing dynamical degrees, there are several open questions about them.
-For example, while there is no dynamical degree that is known not to be an algebraic integer, it is not known whether every dynamical degree is an algebraic integer.
-In addition to monomial maps, birational surface transformations are also well-studied: Diller and Favre (\cite{DillerFavre2001}) showed that every birational transformation $g$ of a projective surface $X$ becomes $1$-stable on some birational model of $X$.
+Work of Jonsson and Wulcan \cite{JonssonWulcan2011} for $k=1$ and Lin \cite{LinStability} in general gives criteria on $M_g$ for the existence of a compactification on which $g$ is $k$-stable.
+When those criteria are satisfied, they give explicit descriptions of toric compactifications on which the maps are $1$-stable (Jonsson-Wulcan)/algebraically stable (Lin).
+These works also lead to formulas for the dynamical degrees of monomial maps: the $k$-th dynamical degree of $g$ is the absolute value of the product of the $k$ largest eigenvalues of the integer matrix $M_g$, thus an algebraic integer of degree at most $\binom{n}{k}$ \cite{Lin2012}.
+In addition to monomial maps, birational surface transformations are also well-studied: Diller and Favre (\cite{DillerFavre2001}) showed that every birational transformation $g$ of a projective surface $X$ is $1$-stable on some birational model of $X$.
 They use this result to show that the first dynamical degree of $g$ is either $1$, a Salem number, or a Pisot number.
 Blanc and Cantat (\cite{BlancCantat2016}) describe the set of Salem and Pisot numbers that arise as dynamical degrees of birational surface transformations.
+Given the difficulty in computing dynamical degrees, there are several open questions about them.
+Until recently, it was not known whether every dynamical degree is an algebraic integer: Bell-Diller-Jonsson \cite{BellDillerJonsson2019} have recently found a map with a transcendental dynamical degree.

+It had already been established in \cite{Ramadas2015} that every $R_\phi$ is algebraically stable on the Deligne-Mumford compactifcation, and thus has all dynamical degrees are algebraic integers.
+Theorem \ref{thm:Main} offers a more refined view, by relating a type of complexity of $R_\phi$ (the length of the periodic cycle of $p_\infty$) to a type of complexity of $R_\phi$ (the degree over $\Q$ of its $k$-th dynamical degree).
+As a corollary to Theorem \ref{thm:Main}, we obtain: